julianhyde/share/blog/_posts/2025-05-11-rewrite-morel.md

 allows it to take on these hard problems.
-Its functional programming language roots, in particular its strong type system with [algebraic data types](https://en.wikipedia.org/wiki/Algebraic_data_type) and polymorphism, makes it a delightful language in which to build compilers and optimization rules.
+Its functional programming language roots, in particular its strong type system with [algebraic data types](https://en.wikipedia.org/wiki/Algebraic_data_type) and polymorphism, make it a delightful language in which to build compilers and optimization rules.

 # Conclusion